 Have you got your pumpkins ready?
 In just over one week, Halloween will be upon us!
 There’s a noticeable chill in the air and there’s nothing better than curling up under a blanket, lighting some candles, and digging into a spooky read at this time of year.
+Here are my top 6 suggestions for what to read this Halloween:

 What better place to start than with Bram Stoker’s original that birthed many of the subsequent codes of the vampire genre?
 Dracula is a popular villain that appears time and time again both in adult and children’s stories but I get the impression that a lot of readers are yet to dive into the story where it all began.
 This gothic novel was published way back in the nineteenth century but it’s lost none of scariness since then.
 If you’re only going to read one book this Halloween, make it this one.